 Development expenditures are capitalized when they meet the criteria for capitalization.
 The most important criteria for capitalization are that the final product of the development process has a probable future earnings or cost-savings capacity, and that the technical and financial conditions exist for completing the development work.
 Research and development expenditures are otherwise expensed as operating expenses.
 We capitalize expenditures for the development of pharmaceuticals to the extent that it is expected to meet the criteria in accordance with IAS 38.
 The decision to capitalize is based on significant judgments made by management, including the technical feasibility of completing the intangible asset so that it will be available for use or sale and assumptions used to demonstrate that the asset will generate probable future economic benefits (e.g., projected cash flow projections, discount rate).
-Our expenditures for the development of pharmaceuticals were not deemed to meet the capitalization criteria for the three months ended March 31, 2020 or fiscal years ended December 31, 2019 and 2018 and were thus expensed.
-Capitalization of expenditures for the development of pharmaceuticals typically takes place late in Phase 3 clinical trials, or alternatively in conjunction with the initiation of pivotal trials, depending on when the criteria are deemed to have been met.
+Our expenditures for the development of pharmaceuticals were not deemed to meet the capitalization criteria for the nine months ended September 30, 2020 or fiscal years ended December 31, 2019 and 2018 and were thus expensed.
+Capitalization of expenditures for the development of pharmaceuticals or alternatively in conjunction with the initiation of pivotal trials, depending on when the criteria are deemed to have been met.
 The reason for this is that before then it is uncertain whether the expenditure will generate future economic benefits and that financing the completion of the asset is not yet guaranteed.
 Market approval has not yet been obtained for any products and, accordingly, the conditions for capitalizing development expenditures are not met.